Should I get a personal loan? 9 top reasons to consider

 2. Home improvement projects

-If homeowners don’t want to borrow against their home’s equity, they can use a personal loan for home improvements.
+Homeowners who don’t want to borrow against their home’s equity can use a personal loan for home improvements.
 It’s also a good fit for borrowers who lack enough equity to get a home equity line of credit (HELOC) or home equity loan.
+Some lenders even offer loan amounts as high as $100,000 for major renovations.

 3. Emergency expenses

-Borrowers often turn to a personal loan to pay for emergencies like:
+Borrowers often turn to a personal loan to pay for emergencies.
+Some lenders even offer same-day funding if you apply early enough on a weekday.

 You may opt to split the cost of an emergency expense between a personal loan and your emergency savings account.
 You may sleep better knowing you still have some cash in the account and will have a smaller personal loan balance to pay off.